-Welcome to ReadingIQ™ (ReadingIQ), which is owned and operated by Age of Learning, Inc. (Age of Learning) We are committed to providing children with a learning environment where every book is just as fun as it is educational and where you can feel confident that your child’s privacy is protected.
+Welcome to ReadingIQ® (ReadingIQ), which is owned and operated by Age of Learning, Inc. (Age of Learning) We are committed to providing children with a learning environment where every book is just as fun as it is educational and where you can feel confident that your child’s privacy is protected.

 - The Services are backed by our Child-Safe Guarantee.
 This means that Accounts (as defined below) will never include any pop-up ads or other advertisements directed to children.

 - During ReadingIQ registration, the only information we may ask you to provide about a child who will be using the Services is the child’s first name (or nickname) and their grade level.
+We also will ask you to choose an Academic Difficulty Level for each child.

-- We do not ask for certain sensitive PII such as social security numbers, driver’s license numbers, or biometric data.
+- We do not ask for certain sensitive PI such as social security numbers, driver’s license numbers, or biometric data.
 However, paying subscribers are asked for payment information when they subscribe.
 Please see Section 3 Content You Submit for more information about how we safeguard payment information.

 Additional Protections and Information for School and Teacher Accounts